 The critical areas goal and policies are intended to protect critical areas as identified by GMA.
 Camas' natural environment is composed of a variety of landforms, soils, watercourses, and vegetation.
 Protection and, where appropriate, restoration of these critical areas will ensure the preservation of Camas' natural environment and contribute to Camas' quality of life.
-Development on property that contains critical areas must comply with the goal and policies listed below, as well as the development regulations contained in CMC Title 16.
+Development on property that contains critical areas must comply with the goal and policies listed below, as well as the development regulations contained in Title 16 of the Camas Municipal Code.